 Windows and Mac users will find the service well integrated with their workflow.

-One note that Mac users should make, however is that there is no support for files created in programs such as Pages, one of Mac’s more popular word processors.
-Mac users using Pages will need to save their document as a RDF, DOC, or into a PDF when they want to make it faxable through RingCentral’s system.
+One note that Mac users should make, however, is that there is no support for files created in programs such as Pages, one of Mac’s more popular word processors.
+Mac users using Pages will need to save their document as an RDF, DOC, or into a PDF when they want to make it faxable through RingCentral’s system.

 People looking to replace the convenience of a fax machine with an online fax service should consider RingCentral’s service.

-Through RingCentral’s call controller, you are able to take a document and from a scanner send it directly to a fax number – there is no middle step of saving them document than having to choose it again to send it.
+Through RingCentral’s call controller, you can take a document and from a scanner send it directly to a fax number – there is no middle step of saving them document than having to choose it again to send it.